awsdocs/amazon-ecs-developer-guide/doc_source/create-container-image.md

 ### Installing Docker on Amazon Linux 2<a name="create-container-image-install-docker"></a>

-Docker Desktop is an easy\-to\-install application for your Mac or Windows environment that enables you to build and share containerized applications and microservices\.
+Docker Desktop is an easy\-to\-install application for your Mac or Windows environment that you can use to build and share containerized applications and microservices\.
 Docker Desktop includes Docker Engine, the Docker CLI client, Docker Compose, and other tools that are helpful when using Docker with Amazon ECS\.
 For more information about how to install Docker Desktop on your preferred operating system, see [Docker Desktop overview](https://docs.docker.com/desktop/)\.

 **To install Docker on an Amazon EC2 instance**